Learn about the Mild/Moderate specialization in the Department of Special Education.

 We are pleased that you are interested in the Department of Special Education at San Diego State University.
 You are considering an important field at an exciting time, and there are many opportunities for special educators in our community and throughout the nation.

 Apply online and allow yourself adequate time to gather the information and complete the application.
 There are a number of details that require your attention, and in some cases you may have to request information from others.
-If you have questions or need clarifications after you have reviewed all of the material, you may contact the Department office for assistance.
+If you have questions or need clarifications after you have reviewed all of the material, you may contact the department office for assistance.
 If you have not attended a Group Advising Session, please plan to attend.
-All students are also required to complete a Practicum Handbook 2019-2020 (PDF) Practicum Handbook 2020-2021 (PDF) during the course of their studies.
+All students are also required to complete a Practicum Handbook 2020-2021 (PDF) during the course of their studies.

 Admission Requirement: Completion of Preliminary Education Specialist Credential in Special Education and must be employed as a Special Education educator (not subbing, but teacher of record).

-Admission requirements for the M.A include the prerequisite course SPED 527, the GRE results, and at least a 3.0 GPA from credential and undergraduate studies.
-The GRE is a requirement for ALL SPED MA programs.
+Admission requirements for the M.A include the prerequisite course SPED 527 and at least a 3.0 GPA from credential and undergraduate studies.